 2. Buy Bitcoin from a Bitcoin ATM

 A Bitcoin ATM, often referred to as a “BTM” for brevity, is any physical device or store which lets you buy Bitcoin instantly, usually for cash.
-Machines similar to regular ATMs are by far the most common, though tellers or bureau de change which sell bitcoin can also be found in certain areas.
+Machines similar to regular ATMs are by far the most common, though tellers or bureaux de change which sell bitcoin can also be found in certain areas.
 To check whether there’s a suitable BTM near to your location, try the Coin ATM Radar site which maps all known BTMs.

 Due to the difficulties and risks of dealing with cash, BTMs generally have low purchase limits and high fees.
 This makes BTMs suitable for buying small amounts of bitcoin only.
 As you’ll almost certainly be using a mobile wallet to receive bitcoins from the machine or teller, such low value amounts are entirely appropriate.